Understanding Specialized Retrieval: Beyond Basic RAG

 Example: Diverse Query Needs

-Look at how Google evolved: they built Maps for location queries, Photos for visual search, YouTube for video.
-The real win came when they figured out how to automatically route queries to the right tool.
-We can apply the same thinking to RAG systems.
+The real breakthrough came when they figured out how to automatically route queries to the right specialized tool.
+We can apply this exact same pattern to RAG systems.

 "I've been building separate indices for years without realizing that's what I was doing.
 This framework just helps me do it more systematically."